On Premise vs Cloud: Understanding the Key Differences in Deployment

 With on-premise deployment, your organization has complete control over the hardware, software, and security measures.
 This is especially important for businesses with stringent compliance requirements or those that need to tailor the software to their specific needs. - Enhanced Security:

 Many businesses feel more secure when they have full control over their data.
-With on premise software, you can implement security protocols that meet your specific standards and ensure that sensitive data remains in-house. - Customization:
+With on premise software, you can implement security protocols that meet your specific standards and ensure that sensitive data remains in-house. - Customisation:

 On-premise deployments are typically more customizable.
 Your IT team can tweak the software and systems to align with unique organizational workflows, enabling highly tailored solutions.